 Frequently Asked Technical Questions

-This varies, depending on application, although realignments should be part of your regular maintenance regimen to ensure proper handling and tire wear.
-For vehicle-specific information, review the product’s Installation Instructions, viewable from its landing page.
+This varies, depending on application, although realignments should be part of your regular maintentance regimen to ensure proper handling and tire wear.
+For vehicle-specific information, review the product's installation instructions, viewable from its landing page.

-The general rule is that lifting a vehicle increases its center of gravity, although it is not unusual for moderately lifted vehicles, with moderately taller and wider tires / wheels, to be more stable than their stock counterparts; go “wide” as you go “tall”.
+The general rule is that lifting a vehicle increases its center of gravity, although it is not unusual for moderately lifted vehicles, with moderately taller and wider tires/wheels, to be more stable than their stock counterparts; go "wide" as you go "tall".
 Always drive responsibly.
-Take time to learn your modified vehicle’s new capabilities and limitations.
+Take time to learn your modified vehicle's new capabilities and limitations.
 Click here for more information.
 Most newer model vehicles are factory-equipped with an Electronic Stability Control Program; Superlift Lift Kits are compatible with the various ESC systems.

-Q: Does my State have any laws restricting lift kit height or methods?
+Does my state have any laws restricting lift kit height or methods?

 State vehicle modification laws vary from basically none to draconian.
 To ensure compliance, contact your DMV, plus we suggest you reference www.liftlaws.com